Ogundele-Abimbolu/LITA-Capstone-Project/README.md

 # LITA-Capstone-Project
-This project analyzes the sales performance data of a retail store to uncover insights on top products, regional performance, and monthly sales trends.
-The goal of this analysis is to assist decision-makers in making informed business choices.
-The insights are visualized in an interactive Power BI dashboard.
+This project analyses sales performance data from a retail store to uncover insights into top products, regional performance, and monthly sales trends.
+The goal of this analysis is to help decision-makers make informed business decisions.
+The insights are visualised in an interactive Power BI dashboard.

 ## Table of Contents
 1. [Project Overview](#project-overview)